khurramsyed/blockchain-service/README.md

 npm install body-parse --save
 ```

-## Testing WebServices
+## Web Service Endpoints

-Two web service operations are available for this project namely:
+Two web service endpoints are available for this project namely:
 - Adding Blocks (POST)
 - Retrieving Blkock (GET)
 You can easily this project using curl or postman .

 ## Adding a Block
 You can add a block by providing the data field in a json  as below